canonical/rockcraft/docs/how-to/rocks/add-internal-user-in-rocks.rst

 How to add an internal user to a rock
 *************************************

-Rockcraft allows you to use ``run-user`` to specify the user you want to run the rock's service(s) with.
-Without using that field in your rockcraft.yaml, the service(s) will be run by the root user.
-The downside, however, of using ``run-user`` is that it only supports one user called ``_daemon_`` with a UID/GID of 84792.
-For most daemon services that's sufficient, but other services require that the running user should have a specific username and/or UID.
+Rockcraft allows you to use :ref:`run-user <rockcraft_yaml_run_user>` to specify the user you want to run the rock's service(s) with.
+Without using that field in the ``rockcraft.yaml`` file, the service(s) will be run by the root user.
+However, ``run-user`` only accepts a limited amount of well-known users, which could become a constraint for certain container applications.

 In order to add a new internal user or group to a rock, two packages (or their respective slices) are needed:

 - ``base-files``: to create the base dirs such as ``/root`` and ``/home``,
 - ``base-passwd``: to produce basic ``/etc/passwd`` and ``/etc/group`` files.

-Invoking the ``useradd`` and ``groupadd`` commands can take place in the :ref:`build <lifecycle>` step, by appending the commands to the build flow.
-However, the changes made by those commands normally apply to the base system, not the build system.
+Invoking the ``useradd`` and ``groupadd`` commands can take place in the :ref:`build <lifecycle>` step.
+However, the changes made by those commands will be only applied on the build instance, and will not be available in the resulting rock.
 Hence, ``$CRAFT_PART_INSTALL`` should be passed as the root directory to those two commands.

-The following *rockcraft.yaml* illustrates how to use ``useradd`` command in ``override-build`` field inside a part.
+The following ``rockcraft.yaml`` illustrates how to use ``useradd`` command in the ``override-build`` field inside a part.

 .. literalinclude:: ../code/internal-user/rockcraft.yaml
     :language: yaml